Honey_bee_flying.jpg

 Information about reproductive honey bee swarms vs established hives

-Whenever possible we recomend leaving a bee hive be.
-Typically hives higher than 15ft off the ground that are away from walkways and where people/pets commonly go will not become a problem.
-There are not ultra agressive africanized honey bees in Kentucky, that you may see on the news in the southwest, because of kentucky’s cold winters.
+Whenever possible, we recommend leaving a bee hive be.
+Typically, hives higher than 15ft off the ground that are away from walkways and where people/pets commonly go will not become a problem.
+There are not ultra agressive africanized honey bees in Kentucky, like those you may see on the news in the southwest, because of Kentucky’s cold winters.
 There are many bee trees and houses in Louisville, especially within the older urban areas.
 Also note that other stinging insects such as wasps, hornets, bumble bees, etc die-out once temperatures are freezing and will make a new hive each year in a new location the following spring.
 Only honey bees over-winter in the same location.
-If you ever have a colony of honey bees or other stinging exists that die out overwinter it is recomended to plug the hole permentantly to prevent a new colony from repopulating same area the following year(s).
+If you ever have a colony of honey bees or other stinging insects that die out over winter, it is recommended to plug the hole permanently to prevent a new colony from repopulating the same area the following year(s).

 If you are outside of Louisville and Southern Indiana you can find your local bee club here.